Certora/Documentation/docs/prover/approx/hashing.md

     term `hash(x) + i` that occurs in the program is also distinct from `hash(y)`.

-Furthermore, the initial storage slots and large constants that appear in the code are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000 and with any constant that is explicitly given in the source code.
+Furthermore, the initial storage slots and large constants that appear in the code are reserved.
+I.e., we make sure that no hash value ends up colliding with slots 0 to 10000 nor with any constant that is explicitly given in the source code.
 (The latter constraint is necessary to avoid collisions with hashes that the solidity compiler has precompiled.)